DataBooth/duckdb-utils/docs/cli.rst

 Executing SQL in bulk
 =====================

-If you have a JSON, newline-delimited JSON, CSV or TSV file you can execute a bulk SQL query using each of the records in that file using the ``sqlite-utils bulk`` command.
+If you have a JSON, newline-delimited JSON, CSV or TSV file you can execute a bulk SQL query using each of the records in that file using the ``duckdb-utils bulk`` command.

 The command takes the database file, the SQL to be executed and the file containing records to be used when evaluating the SQL query.

 The SQL query should include ``:named`` parameters that match the keys in the records.

-For example, given a ``chickens.csv`` CSV file containing the following:
+For example, given a ``seagulls.csv`` CSV file containing the following:

 .. code-block::